jchrys/icpc/docs/index.md

 # Welcome to ICPC.NINJA
-Algorithms for competitive programming :smile:
+Implementations of Algorithms for competitive programming :smile: